zenml-io/blog.zenml.io/_posts/2022-06-10-open-source-data-annotation-tools.md

 - The tool needs to be actively maintained.
 (Someone's hobby project from 5 years ago probably isn't going to be of much use in a production environment in 2022.)
 - The tool should be functional and fit for purpose.

 The repository showcases 48 tools with different specialisms, from text to images to cross-domain options.
-I was a little surprised to find so many but
+I was pleasantly surprised to find so many.
+Moreover, the selection include some that have been around for a few years and also others that are much newer.
+This shows that the space is still seen as one where it makes sense to invest in engineering robust solutions.
+As one example of this, we were excited to see companies like [Recognai](https://www.recogn.ai/en/) push forward in their development of the textual annotation tool [Rubrix](https://www.rubrix.ml/).

-resources — humans in the loop blog on the tools
+We welcome contributions [to this repository](https://github.com/zenml-io/awesome-open-data-annotation).
+From suggestions for tools that we've missed to categories of annotation that we weren't aware of, please feel free to [send us your Pull Requests](https://github.com/zenml-io/awesome-open-data-annotation)!

-At ZenML, we're starting work to incorporate data labeling and annotation tools into our framework so that you can gain all the benefits described above as a core part of your workflow.
-If you have a use case which requires data annotation in your pipelines, please let us know what you're building and there are tools you feel like you couldn't live without!
+🔥 Do you use these tools or do you want to add one to your MLOps stack?
+At ZenML, **we are looking for design partnerships and collaboration** to develop the integrations and workflows around using annotation within the MLOps lifecycle.
+If you have a use case which requires data annotation in your pipelines, **please let us know what you're building** and there are tools you feel like you couldn't live without!
 The easiest way to contact us is via our Slack community which [you can join here](https://zenml.io/slack-invite/).

 [*Cover photo by [Darya Tryfanava](https://unsplash.com/@darya_tryfanava) on [Unsplash](https://unsplash.com/s/photos/stickers)*]